Who is Mustafa Kemal Ataturk? And what did he achieve?

 Ataturk’s flexibility could be observed from when he tried to consult his fellow leaders on some reforms.

-He did not assume a despot kind of leadership, but a diplomatic attitude with an open mind towards the notions provided by clear resistance.
+He did not assume a despot kind of leadership, but a friendly attitude with an open mind towards the notions provided by clear resistance.

-As the Turkish war of independence was fought, Ataturk clearly supported his troops and encouraged them to win.
+As the Turkish war of independence went on, Ataturk supported his troops and encouraged them to win.

 He also promoted a way of modernisation in his country that called for everyone to leave their old ways and be more flexible.